 The Complete Guide to Image Optimization for SEO

-Images play a crucial role in how users experience your website — they make your content engaging and visually appealing.
+Images play a crucial role in how users experience your website — they make content engaging and visually appealing.
 But without proper optimization, images can slow down your site, hurt search rankings, and increase bandwidth costs.
-In this guide, we’ll cover everything you need to know to optimize your images for SEO while keeping them sharp and professional.
+This guide covers how to optimize images for SEO while keeping them sharp and professional.

 Why Image Optimization Matters for SEO

-Search engines like Google consider page load speed as a ranking factor.
-Large, unoptimized images can drastically slow your site, leading to lower rankings and poor user experience.
+Search engines consider page load speed a ranking factor.
+Large, unoptimized images can slow your site, leading to lower rankings and poor UX.

 - Page speed: Smaller file sizes mean faster load times.